|Home | Events Calendar | MEMBER LOGIN | | Site Map | Search|

 In this course, you will learn the basics elements of alpine climbing.
 The course material will cover fundamental elements from gear, how to pack efficiently, nutrition, map & compass, weather and other critical elements to the mountain experience.
 BCEP provides technical skills for both rock and snow.
 Rock skills will include top roped style outdoor climbing which include learning basic climbing knots, belaying skills, team communication, climbing techniques and converting to rappel.
 Snow techniques include snow travel, glissading, ice axe arrest, roped travel and expectations for an alpine climb.

 Field sessions are held in both alpine and rock terrain.
-Sessions may include overnight camping and alpine starts.
+Sessions might include overnight camping and alpine starts.
 The class will be conducted on exposed terrain and/or climbing routes as conditions and skills warrant.

 BCEP is a demanding commitment in terms of time and gear, so please apply only if you can make the necessary commitment.
 Please have a look at the course calendar to get an idea of the time required.
 Review the ‘Course Details’ section carefully.